Music that Moves.

 In 2013 we became frustrated by the inherent challenges that occur between musicians and non-musicians when communicating about music.
 The conversation between a composer and a creative media professional is typified by a clash of vocabulary that makes briefing composers a vague and sometimes frustrating process – for both parties.

-We wanted to fix that and stumbled across Filmstro by accident!
+We wanted to fix that and Filmstro was born!

 The context